w3c/transitions/.github/ISSUE_TEMPLATE/fpnote.md

 ---
-name: Note Track - First Public Group Note
+name: Note Track - First publication of a Group Note or Draft Group Note
-about: Request Director's approval for a First Public Group Note
+about: Request Team approval for the first publication of a new document on the Note track
-title: FPNote request for <title>
+title: First Note request for <title>
-labels: Entering FPNote, Awaiting Director
+labels: Entering Note, Awaiting Director
 assignees: plehegar

 ---